-Cash includes cash on deposit, overnight repurchase agreements and amounts invested in highly liquid money market funds.
+Cash and cash equivalents includes cash on deposit, overnight repurchase agreements and amounts invested in highly liquid money market funds.
 Cash equivalents consist of short term investments with original maturities of three months or less.
 The Company maintains accounts with financial institutions and the balances in such accounts, at times, exceed federally insured limits.
 This credit risk is divided among a number of financial institutions that management believes to be of high quality.
-The carrying amount of cash and cash equivalents approximates their fair value.
+The carrying amount of cash and cash equivalents approximates their fair value measured using level 1 inputs per the fair value hierarchy as defined in Note 15.